Molimak77/stock-transform/stock-transform/README.md

 >>> objet_vector_stock = stp.Vector_stock(values_list, 4)
 ```

-Use Vector_stock : the class that treates the list of the data (stock ticker of the market)
+Use Vector_stock: the class that treates the list of the data (stock ticker of the market)

 ```python
 >>> from stock_transform import stock_preprocess as stp